 Graphs are tools for visually organizing and comparing data about two or more sets of items.
 Graphing can be a way for 4- and 5-year-olds to apply what they know about classification, counting, and one-to-one correspondence.
 Start by making a large grid on paper or fabric to show children how to make “real graphs” with the actual objects that are being counted or compared.
-(See Illinois Early Learning and Development Benchmarks 6.A.ECd Connect numbers to quantities they represent using physical models and informal representations., 6.D.ECb Describe comparisons with appropriate vocabulary, such as “more”, “less”, “greater than”, “fewer”, “equal to”, or “same as”., 7.B.ECa Practice estimating in everyday play and everyday measurement problems.,
+(See Illinois Early Learning and Development Benchmarks 6.A.ECd, 6.D.ECb, 7.B.ECa, 10.B.ECa, and 10.B.ECb.)

 Show the children ways to organize objects to be counted.

 - For example, you might start by asking children to look at a bowl filled with 8-10 wrapped granola bars of two different kinds.
 “I wonder if we have more plain granola bars or more raisin bars.
 What’s your guess?”
 Invite them to estimate how many of each kind are in the bowl.
 Record their guesses on paper.

 - Then invite some children to sort the items into two piles.
 Explain that you now have two sets of things.
 You might ask, “What do you think now—Are there more plain bars or more raisin bars?
 Do you want to change your guesses?”
 Write down their ideas.

 Construct a real graph using a grid with large squares.

 - Ask the children to count with you as you make a row of one type of item by placing each one in a square on the grid.
 Explain: “I’m putting all the raisin bars in a row.
 Each one goes in a separate square, one after the other.”
 Make a second row of the other type of object.